 An order which is placed for the beneficial account(s) of a person or entity that is not a broker or dealer in securities that is broken into multiple parts by a broker or dealer or by an algorithm housed at a broker or dealer or by an algorithm licensed from a broker or dealer.
 Strategies include volatility orders, for example.

-SR-BX-2016-035 Page 23 of 35 amendment will provide more certainty to market participants in determining the manner in which the Exchange will compute the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) to determine the Professional designation.
-In order to make clear when orders will count as new orders, the Exchange offers the following scenarios as examples. - The Exchange proposes to count multiple orders that were submitted by the member as separate orders as multiple orders. - The Exchange proposes to count a single order submitted by a member, which was automatically executed in multiple parts by the trading system, as one order, because the member did not intervene to create multiple orders.
+In order to make clear when orders will count as new orders, the Exchange offers the following scenarios as examples.

+- The Exchange proposes to count multiple orders that were submitted by the member as separate orders as multiple orders. - The Exchange proposes to count a single order submitted by a member, which was automatically executed in multiple parts by the trading system, as one order, because the member did not intervene to create multiple orders.
 Another example is where an order was entered in the trading system and only partially filled, the order would count as one order.
 The subsequent fills, which could be multiple executions, would not count as additional orders in determining the 390 limit.
-The manner in which the order is ultimately executed, as one order or multiple orders, should not itself determine whether the activity is that of a Professional; also the member did not intervene in that circumstance. - The Exchange proposes to not count an order which reprices, for example because of a locked and crossed market, as a new order because the member did not intervene. - The Exchange proposes to count orders, which result in multiple orders due to cancel and replacement orders, as new orders.
-This is because in this situation the member did intervene to create the subsequent orders.
-SR-BX-2016-035 Page 24 of 35 • The Exchange proposes to count an order submitted by the Public Customer as a single order, on the same side and series, as a single order despite the fact that a broker broke-up the order into multiple orders for purposes of execution.
-The Exchange notes that other options exchanges have issued notices which describe the manner in which those Exchanges believe thresholds should be computed for determining if an order qualifies as a Professional order.
-The Exchange believes that there is industry confusion as to which orders count toward the 390 contract threshold.
-The Exchange's proposal is intended to provide clarity and to continue to promote consistency in the treatment of orders as Professional orders.
-Below are some examples of the calculation of Professional orders.
+The manner in which the order is ultimately executed, as one order or multiple orders, should not itself determine whether the activity qualified as a Professional Order; also the member did not intervene in that circumstance. - The Exchange proposes to count orders, which result in multiple orders due to cancel and replacement orders, as new orders.
+This is because in this situation the member did intervene to create the subsequent orders. - The Exchange proposes to count an order submitted by the Priority Customer as a single order, on the same side and series, as a single order despite the fact that a broker broke-up the order into multiple orders for purposes of execution.

+The Exchange previously issued a notice which described the manner in which it believed thresholds should be computed for determining if an order qualifies as a Professional Order.9 This rule supersedes the Exchange's notice.

+The Exchange believes that there has been industry confusion as to which orders count toward the 390 contract threshold.
+The Exchange's proposal is intended to provide clarity and to continue to promote consistency in the treatment of orders as Professional Orders by filing a rule change similar to other options exchanges.10

+Below are some examples of the calculation of Professional Orders.